ycode/.github/profile/README.md

 ## Setting Up Ycode Open Source

 To self-host Ycode, fork the [ycode/ycode](https://github.com/ycode/ycode) repository.
 You'll need a GitHub, Supabase, and Vercel account to get started.
-Full instructions are in the repo.

 ## Learning Ycode

 Ycode has extensive [documentation](https://docs.ycode.com/) and a free [academy](https://www.ycode.com/academy) to help you get up to speed quickly and start building beautiful websites.

-## Additional Resources

-- [Documentation](https://docs.ycode.com/) — Step-by-step guides and answers to your questions.
-- [Academy](https://www.ycode.com/academy) — Learn Ycode for free.
-- [Discord](https://discord.gg/ycode) — Hang out with the community.
-- [Blog](https://www.ycode.com/blog) — No-code insights and Ycode updates.
-- [Customer Stories](https://www.ycode.com/customer-stories) — See what others are building with Ycode.

 You can help with our open source efforts in many ways: by resolving [open issues](https://github.com/ycode/ycode/issues), [improving the docs](https://docs.ycode.com/), or sharing what you've built or learned with the community.